sageofnotrade/murder-mystery/backend/README.md

 - Redis for caching
 - Archon MCP for AI agent orchestration
 - Pydantic AI for LLM integration
-- mem0 for persistent memory
+- Mem0 for persistent memory and context enhancement

 ## Setup Instructions